 The SafeZone FIPS Cryptographic Module does not support operator authentication and thus does not require any authentication itself.
-The SafeZone FIPS Cryptographic Module is always in FIPS-approved mode once initialized and thus no action is required to pick the mode of operation either.
+The SafeZone FIPS Cryptographic Module is by default in FIPS-approved mode once initialized.
 Usually, the module does not require any special set-up or initialization except for installation.